gguigaa/SolutionCleaner/README.md

 > Designer for DotNet projects

-This is a simple project to clean or erase folder .vs, bin, obj and packages from a solution folder.
+This is a simple project to clean or erase folders .vs, bin, obj and packages from a solution folder.
-It is not too uncommon to Visual Studio crash something and you need to clean the mentioned folder so you can continue your work.
+It is not too uncommon to Visual Studio crash something and you need to clean the mentioned folders so you can continue your work.
-No, it is not a difficult task, I'm just tired of doing myself when I have to.
+No, it is not a difficult task, I'm just bored of doing it myself when I have to.
 So I created this simple project to do it for me.
 If you also want to use it, feel free to do so.
 I hope it makes your life easier as it does mine.

 # How to use